hzget/hzget.github.io/notes/golang/context.md

     }

     ctx, cancel := context.WithCancel(context.Background())
-    defer cancel() // cancel when we are finished consuming integers
+    defer cancel() // cancel when we want to quit the outer function

     for n := range gen(ctx) {
         fmt.Println(n)
         if n == 5 {
+//            cancel() // or cancel whenever we want
             break
         }
     }